opf/openproject/docs/getting-started/my-account/README.md

 ## Change password

-In order to reset your password, navigate to the My Account section and choose **Change passwor**d in the menu.
+In order to reset your password, navigate to the My Account section and choose **Change password** in the menu.

 Enter your current password.